Helping You Turn Internet-Randos Into Subscribers Addicted to Throwing Fistfuls of Cash at You on Repeat

 - How to bullet journal like a champ

-- This one is more personal story where you share something you never saw coming, this could be a big win – like getting featured in a magazine or something not so great like being told you had to stay on bed rest for 6 months when you already have a toddler.
+- This one is more of a personal story where you share something you never saw coming.
+This could be a big win – like getting featured in a magazine or something not so great like being told you had to stay on bed rest for 6 months when you already have a toddler.

 - Wanna be famous?

-- This is a short e-mail where you ask readers to hit reply you about themselves so you can feature in an upcoming email.
-This is great way to build a strong connection with your audience
+- This is a short e-mail where you ask readers to hit reply to tell you about themselves so you can feature them in an upcoming email.
+This is a great way to build a strong connection with your audience

 - Quick win video –

-- Share a quick how to, motiviation message or tech tutorial.
-There’s nothing to bond subscribers to you like glue then hearding your voice.
+- Share a quick how-to, motivational message or tech tutorial.
+There’s nothing to bond subscribers to you like glue then hearing your voice.